Why knowing camera settings are helpful | Photofocus

 Focal length

 Focal length also lets us know a few things.
 The focal length for the above photo of Comet NEOWISE was 50mm, not the considerably wider 15mm focal length of the Irix lens.
-Just by seeing this, wee can see that the exposure length is quite a bit shorter than the other Milky Way photos, all of which are trying to keep the stars as pinpoints.
+Just by seeing this, we can see that the exposure length is quite a bit shorter than the other Milky Way photos, all of which are trying to keep the stars as pinpoints.
 Instead of 15 seconds, it is only eight seconds!

 Again, all of this are attempts to keep the stars as pinpoints.
 After all, the more we zoom in on a subject, the more apparent its movements are.
 Even if they are stars that are really far away!